Structural Sparsity of Complex Networks: Bounded Expansion in Random Models and Real-World Graphs: Preliminaries

 \end{definition}

-Referring back to Table~\ref{table:degree-dist}, all listed function have a tail-bound that is at least quadratic.
+We observe that in Table~\ref{table:degree-dist}, all listed functions have a tail-bound that is at least quadratic.
 This is self-evident for power-laws with~$\gamma \geq 2$; for the other functions we simply note that their second moment exists and hence by Chebyshev's inequality satisfy

 for~$d \geq \E[D]$.